 For individuals with long-term disability (LTD) insurance, it may be possible to qualify for benefits based on a diagnosis of morbid obesity.
-A Princeton disability benefits lawyer can help you with the process, from filing the initial application to appealing any denial.
+A disability benefits lawyer can help you with the process, from filing the initial application to appealing any denial.

 What Is Morbid Obesity?

 Obesity is a disease that is characterized by excessive amounts of body weight.
 Morbid obesity is a medical term that is determined by “abnormally high body mass.”
 A person may be diagnosed with morbid obesity if they are more than 100 pounds one their ideal body weight, if they have a body mass index (BMI) of 40 or more, or if their BMI is 35 or greater and they are experiencing health complications related to obesity, such as high blood pressure or diabetes.